 - Write a short paragraph about 2 things you didn't know about physical therapy or what physical therapists do.

 Simmons subscribes to PTCAS.
 Please go to the PTCAS website for our program description and information about the application process.

 An applicant will be considered for review if the following requirements are submitted to PTCAS and completed by the deadline:

 - Complete application

 - Three letters of recommendation (should include a recommendation from an instructor, a practicing physical therapist and a professional)

 - Official college transcripts from all institutions attended, whether or not a degree was earned

 - Official GRE scores (the PTCAS GRE code for Simmons is 1610)

 - If applicable, additional requirements for international students

 Please note that if you are currently taking prerequisites during the fall semester, the Office of Admission will also need an unofficial grade report for these courses.
-Applications should send a copy of their grade report as soon as it is available directly to the office via mail, email, or fax (617-521-3137.
-The grade report can be a screentshot of your student portal page that includes your name and the institution attended.
+Applicants should send a copy of their grade report as soon as it is available directly to the office via email.
+The grade report can be a screenshot of your student portal page that includes your name and the institution attended.